collingo/react-transition-manager/README.md

 ## Transition cycle

-Children will receive the following classes at each stage of their transition cycle...
+Children will receive the following classes as props at each stage of their transition cycle.
+Please note, you will need to apply these classes to the children manually.*

 * `add` for new elements
   * prepare them for entry transition